lwdjohari/nvcore/README.md

 deps only to utf8-cpp and Howard Hinnant date static import for handling Utf8String and DateTime with timezone.

-NvCore mission is only focusing for faster development, eliminates silly mistakes and higher productivity in area of generic SQL Builder, SQL Criteria Builder, SQL Sorting, Contexable Fluent Validator, Binary packer & unpacker, easy to use DateTime with Timezone.
+NvCore mission is focusing for faster development, eliminates silly mistakes and higher productivity in area of generic SQL Builder, SQL Criteria Builder, SQL Sorting, Contexable Fluent Validator, Binary packer & unpacker, easy to use DateTime with Timezone.

-The vision:
+Visions:
 Better productivity & better time for developers to enjoying their coffee/tea/soft-drink/energy-drink or all at once.